-STATE THE ACTION TAKEN (OR PLANNED) TO PREVENT A RECURRENCE, AND BY WHOM?
-IS THERE A RI ASSESSMENT FOR TH ACTIVITY?
-HIS INCIDENT (same task of the comment of the comme HAVE YOU DISCUSSED - WITH THE INJURED PERS THE FINDINGS OF THE IN ON?
-IVESTIGATION / ACTIONS S TAKENYes □ No □ YOUR FULL NAME R FULL NAME SIGNATURE PHONE NO. DATE FORM RECEIVED TODAY'S DATE E) REPORTABLE INJURIES Has the member of staff been involved in a reportable injury including those causing or are likely to cause absence for more than 7 days?
+STATE THE ACTION TAKE TATE THE ACTION TAKEN (OR PLANNED) TO PREVENT A RECURRENCE, AND BY WHOM?
+ASSESSMENT FOR THIS but not necessarily the same person) HAVE YOU DISCUSSED THE FINDINGS OF THE INVESTIGATION / ACTIONS TAKENYes \Box $\ $ No \Box WITH THE INJURED PERSON?
+YOUR FULL NAME SIGNATURE JOB TITLE PHONE NO. DATE FORM RECEIVED TODAY'S DATE

+E) REPORTABLE INJURIES

+Has the member of staff been involved in a reportable injury including those causing or are likely to cause absence for more than 7 days?

 Did the pupil go directly to hospital from site for treatment (not as a precaution) and is action required to prevent a reoccurrence?

-Yes ☐ No ☐ If yes the HSE must be informed When was the Health and S cafety Executive notified (www w.hse.gov.uk/riddor/) DATE :: REF
+Yes No I If yes the HSE must be informed

+When was the Health and Safety Executive notified (www.hse.gov.uk/riddor/) DATE: REF NO: